Act 89 Staff Meetings

 The Mifflin/Juniata County Transition Coordinating Council is a group of like-minded individuals that wish to support students with disabilities that are of transition age (14-21), as they work towards life after high school.
 The goal of the group is to strengthen their knowledge in the area of transition through training, resource sharing, interagency collaboration, and networking.

-Target Audience: Mifflin and Juniata County Special Education Teachers & Administrators, Outside Agencies/Providers, Local Business Owners, Guidance Counselors, School Social Workers, Parents, or Secondary Students
+Target Audience: Huntingdon and Fulton County Special Education Teachers & Administrators, Transition Coordinators, Outside Agencies/Providers, Local Business Owners, School Counselors, School Social Workers, Parents, or Secondary Students

 *These meetings will be held via Zoom.
 Virtual Meeting Link will be sent to participants upon registration